New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- New England and its opponents have combined to score more than 44 points in five of 11 games this season.
+- New England has combined with its opponents to score more than 44 points in five of 11 games this season.

 - Tennessee's games have gone over 44 points in eight of 11 chances this season.

-- These two squads combine to surrender 39.2 points per game, 4.8 fewer than this contest's over/under.

-- The Patriots and their opponents have scored an average of 45.1 points per game in 2020, 1.1 more than Sunday's total.
+- The combined points per game average of the two teams, 53.8, is 9.8 points more than Sunday's over/under.

+- This contest's total is 4.8 points above the 39.2 these two squads combine to allow per game this season.

-- The 50.1 PPG average total in Titans games this season is 6.1 points more than this game's over/under.
+- The 44-point total for this game is 6.1 points below the 50.1 points per game average total in Titans games this season.

 Patriots stats and trends

-- The Patriots have been favored by 6.5 points or more three times this season and have covered the spread in two of them.
+- In New England's 11 games this season, it has seven wins against the spread.

+- This season, the Patriots have one ATS win in two games as a favorite of 7 points or more.

-- New England's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- New England's games this year have hit the over five times in 11 opportunities (45.5%).

 - New England is 6-2 against the spread and 7-1 overall this season when the team puts up more than 23.1 points.

-- When New England totals more than 350.5 yards, the team is 3-2 against the spread and 4-1 overall.
+- New England is 3-2 against the spread and 4-1 overall when the team piles up over 350.5 yards.

-- This year, the Patriots have turned the ball over 15 times, one more than the Titans' takeaways (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Titans.